 Eastern Asia has made the most progress since 2016, but other regions are not far behind.

 Every country is different, but countries in the same region often share a common experience.
 Figure 5 shows the progress by region of countries that have participated in all ODIN assessments since 2016.
-The countries of Eastern Asia had the largest increase in their median score over the last 7 years, despite falling by just over one point in 2022 (as discussed in the section, Regional Analysis).
-Between 2016 and 2022, Eastern Asia increased its score by 20 points.
+The largest increase was in Eastern Asia, where the median score rose by 22 points between 2016 and 2022, despite falling slightly in 2022 from 2020 (as discussed in the section, Regional Analysis).
 The greatest opportunities for improvement occur in regions that have lower scores and thus, more room for progress.
-The Caribbean region is an example, increasing its regional score by nearly 14 points starting from a median regional score of just 23.
+The Caribbean region is an example, increasing its regional score by over 17 points starting from a median regional score of just 23.
 The smallest improvements are often found in high-income countries that already have the highest ODIN scores.
-North America, one of the highest performing regions in 2016, is the only region where the median score has fallen from its 2016 level, but gains were also small in Northern Europe and Pacific Islands.
-Closing the last mile remains a significant challenge even for countries with advanced statistical systems.
+North America, one of the highest performing regions in 2016, is the only region where the median score has fallen from its 2016 level, but gains were small in Northern Europe and Pacific Islands.
+Closing the last mile remains a significant challenge for all countries.

 Figure 5.
 Change in median ODIN scores by region, 2016-2022